steryu/steryu/README.md

 # steryu
-Hello, im Ster.
+Hello, i'm Ster :).

-Im currently a software engineer studying at Codam in Amsterdam.
+I'm currently a software engineer studying at Codam in Amsterdam.